oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Type **. oraenv** and press **Enter**.

-   Enter **ORCL** when asked for **ORACLE_SID** and then press **Enter** .   --> Enter your database name if that is different in case of an on-premises database.
+   Enter **ORCL** when asked for **ORACLE_SID** and then press **Enter** .   --> Enter your **ORACLE\_SID** if that is different in case of an on-premises database.

 4. Check the database version of the source database.

-   In this livelab you have used Oracle Marketplace image for source database for which you know the version that you have selected.
+   Please check the source database version that was selected while provisioning the source database using Marketplace Image in Lab 2.

-   However , in case you would like to know the database version with latest patches then please use the below command.
+   In case you would like know the database version for your on-premises database then refer the below steps.

    Execute **opatch lsinventory** command as **oracle** user.